Lose Weight by Drinking Diet Cocktails

 - 8In a cocktail shaker filled with ice, combine one jigger of bourbon, one jigger of freshly squeezed lemon juice, one jigger of spring water and two drops of liquid stevia.
 Shake the ingredients well and pour it into a glass full of ice.
 Garnish the drink with a thin lemon, lime or orange slice.
 Traditionally this drink recipe uses a powdered or bottled whiskey sour mix which can be between 25 and 60 calories depending on which brand that you use.
 If you use a commercial lemon/lime or sour mix, the sugar content of the Whiskey Sour skyrockets to being 6 grams or more.
 This diet version of a Whiskey Sour has almost no calories except for the five or so in the squeezed lemon and no sugar.Make a Diet Whiskey Sour.

-- 10In a blender, mix together one jigger of Smirnoff Peppermint Twist, one jigger of Torani or Da Vinci Sugar Free Chocolate Syrup, and one jigger of whole fat heavy cream with a cup of ice.
+- 10In a blender, mix together one jigger of Smirnoff Peppermint Twist, one jigger of Torani or Da Vinci Sugar-Free Chocolate Syrup, and one jigger of whole fat heavy cream with a cup of ice.
 Blend until smooth and frosty, pour into a tall glass and top with raw chocolate shavings and serve.
-This recipe traditionally uses Kahlua or crème de cacao, and by using sugar-free syrup instead, there is 100 and 350 calories cut from this recipe.
-Yet, another 100 calories is eliminated from this minty drink by using Smirnoff Peppermint Twist Vodka instead of the usual sugary crème de menthe.
+This recipe traditionally uses Kahlua or crème de cacao, and by using sugar-free syrup instead, there are 100 and 350 calories cut from this recipe.
+Yet, another 100 calories are eliminated from this minty drink by using Smirnoff Peppermint Twist Vodka instead of the usual sugary crème de menthe.
 The drink can easily be served with no calories, thus saving you, even more, calories.Make a Diet Grasshopper cocktail.Advertisement

 Tips and Tricks